Senketsu/nibolo/README.md

 Compile with:
 `nim c --threads:on -d:ssl -d:release nibolo.nim`
 On Windows you might want to add `--app:gui` to hide console.
+Temporary workaround for bug in Nim causing segfault on exit, use `-d:nimNoAllocForSSL` compiler flag.

 ### Runtime depends:
 ------------------------